Marie-Julie Jahenny: Life

-Marie-Julie Jahenny was born in a large peasant family, to Charles Jahenny and Marie Boya Jahenny and later joined the Third Order of Saint Francis.
+Marie-Julie Jahenny was born the eldest of five children born to peasants Charles and Marie Boya Jahenny.
+She later joined the Third Order of Saint Francis.

-During her life, she reported several apparitions of the Blessed Virgin Mary and Jesus Christ through which she received prophecies about the end of the world, the Great Catholic Monarch, punishment for the sins of the people, the destruction of Paris through civil war, the Three Days of Darkness, and the coming of the Antichrist.
+Jahenny reported that on February 22, 1873, she experienced an apparition of Mary.
+From the age of twenty-three until her death, she bore the stigmata and suffered attacks from the devil.
+She also allegedly experienced extraordinary periods of fasting, and had the gift of prophecy and miracles.

-From the age of twenty-three until her death, she bore the stigmata.
-According to the testimony of witnesses, she experienced miraculous Holy Communions, miraculous fasting periods to where she lived on no other food but the Eucharist for several years, suffered supernatural attacks from the devil, and had the gift of prophecy and miracles.
+During her life, she reported several apparitions of the Blessed Virgin Mary and Jesus Christ through which she purportedly received prophecies about the end of the world, the Great Catholic Monarch, punishment for the sins of the people, the destruction of Paris through civil war, the Three Days of Darkness, and the coming of the Antichrist.